maboytim/TRS80-M12M16B-U50_for_Banked_CPM3/README.md

 ```
 R1_1 = LOW_PAGE & !MA15 & BANKSEL & !K16;
 ```
 They differ only in the term that involves `K16`.
 Since `K16=0` when 64k is installed the two expressions are effectively the same.
-We'll just use the original expression since it is simpler.
+But I think the modified one seems more correct so we'll use the modified one.

 ## Modified U50 Design